-The urologists at Comprehensive Urology in Los Angeles have access to the industry’s most cutting edge diagnostic and surgical tools.
-Whether obtaining a diagnosis for the first time or looking for a second opinion, men can get faster and more accurate results than ever before.
-With new imaging techniques and highly refined, minimally invasive procedures, prostate cancer screenings and biopsies have come a long way in the last few decades, offering men higher survival rates and better quality of life.
+With a collective experience of over 125 years, the urologists at Comprehensive Urology are equipped with the industry’s cutting-edge diagnostic and surgical tools.
+Whether obtaining a diagnosis for the first time or looking for a second opinion, our specialists can get faster and more accurate results than ever before.
+With new imaging techniques and highly refined, minimally invasive procedures, prostate cancer screenings and biopsies have come a long way in the last few decades, allowing us to offer men higher detection and survival rates and a better quality of life.

 MRI Fusion Biopsy

-Before determining a treatment method, however, patients need to ensure that their cancer is properly identified and diagnosed.
-MRI fusion target biopsies are a new, state-of-the-art procedure that can easily identify men who should be treated for prostate cancer.
+Before determining a treatment method, patients need to ensure that their cancer is properly identified and diagnosed.
+MRI fusion targeted biopsies are a new procedure that can easily identify men who should be treated for prostate cancer.

 How MRI Targeted Biopsies Work

 An MRI targeted biopsy removes all the guesswork present in traditional biopsies.
-During an MRI targeted biopsy, prostate cancer specialists use MRI (magnetic resonance imaging) and ultrasound images to be more comprehensive and effective than traditional measures.
+During an MRI targeted biopsy, prostate cancer specialists use MRI (magnetic resonance imaging) and ultrasound images together to be more comprehensive and accurate than traditional biopsy measures.

 When performing an MRI targeted biopsy, specialists use magnetic resonance imaging to create a 3D image of a patient’s prostate.
-This image is then superimposed onto the ultrasound image, allowing the specialists to easily identify cancer cells and differentiate them from normal, healthy cells.
-Once the cancer cells have been identified, a biopsy is performed.
-A needle is inserted directly into the cancerous region of the prostate (no guesswork is required) and tissue samples are taken from the gland.
+This image is then superimposed onto the live ultrasound image, allowing the specialists to better identify targets and differentiate them from normal, healthy cells.
+A needle is inserted directly into the marked (and likely cancerous) region of the prostate (no guesswork is required) and tissue samples are taken from the gland.